daguiam/workshop-python/readme.md

 At the end of the workshop you shall be able to load .csv files, manipulate data, and create publication quality figures.

-Please do register until Monday, July 24th, for the event at
+Please do register before Monday, July 24th, for the event at

 https://docs.google.com/forms/d/1Hc3t8VbMBtpmNtLo8Q2M4aokFISTVSVIm9Stjcxauw8/

-We will send yet another email to those who register a few days before the event with the details for the location and time of the workshop and t
+We will send yet another email to those who register a few days before the event with the details for the location and time of the workshop.

+Best regards,
+Diogo Aguiam and Luis Guimarãis